gourmetjs/gourmet-ssr/docs/tutorial-5.md

 - Allow server-side API requests only from legitimate IP addresses.
 - Use a global-super-power token for server-side API requests.
 You must keep this token secret.

 We use method #1 for this tutorial.
-It is simple, and at least, as secure as the cookie based authentication itself which is widely used for many decades.
+It is simple, and at least, as secure as the cookie based authentication method itself, which is widely used for many decades.

 ## Changes for containers

 ### src/containers/NewsView.js

 `NewsView` now becomes a class-based component to define `getInitialProps()` as a static function. `getInitialProps()` receives an argument `gmctx`, which is an object that contains the context information about the current rendering request of Gourmet SSR.
-We need it to extract the session cookie from the original client request (#3 in the flow).
+We need it to extract the session cookie from the original client request (#3 in the flow above).
 We will explain more on `gmctx` later.

-Because `NewsView` and `SavedView` are almost the same, we factored the actual implementation out to `ArticlesPane` to share.
+Because `NewsView` and `SavedView` are almost the same, we factored the actual implementation out to `ArticlesPane`.

 ```js
 import React, {Component} from "react";